depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 This service has no URI Parameters.

 #### Response HTTP Status Code
-* 201 Created
+* 201 Created        - no payload data for a successful creation of a subscription
 * 400 Bad Request    - in case the request or its content is incorrect
 * 409 Already Exists - if the provided subscription id is the id of an already existing subscription

 #### Response HTTP Headers